sararselitsky/FastPG/README.md

 BiocManager::install("sararselitsky/FastPG@rgrappolo")
 ```

+### Use a pre-built Docker container

-A simpler way is to use a Docker container that is already set up and has the package pre-installed.
+A simpler way is to use a Docker container, `jefferys/fastpg:latest`, that is already set up and has the package pre-installed.
 You can just run it interactively, using the R command line inside it.
-To use the pre-built FastPG container on DockerHub:
+To use the pre-built FastPG container on DockerHub you should run on a 64 bit intel/amd compatible machine with cpus that support the SSE3, SSE4.1, SSE4.2, and AVX instructions.
+This should be true for most systems.
+See "Building your own container" if if you have an older system, or if you want to take advantage of the AVX2 instructions.

 ```
-docker pull jefferys/FastPG:latest
+docker pull jefferys/fastpg:latest
 docker run -it --rm -v $PWD:$PWD -w $PWD jefferys/fastpg:latest R
    # or
-singularity pull docker://jefferys/FastPG:latest
+singularity pull docker://jefferys/fastpg:latest
 singularity shell -B $PWD --pwd $PWD -C fastpg-latest.simg R
 ```

+Note that you should consider this container version like an "application" and not an environment.
+You will likely have problems installing additional packages into it.
+To do that, see "Extending the container".

+### Building your own container

-You can also build a docker container from the `Dockerfile` included in the repository.
-The `build.sh` file in the `Docker/` directory automatically tags the container you build with the same names as used at DockerHub.
+If you want to build your own container instead of pulling a pre-build one, you can use the `Dockerfile` included in the repository in the `Docker/` directory.
+The `build.sh` file in the same directory automatically tags the container you build with the names used at DockerHub, you can change these by editing the parameters in the build.sh file.
+This should automatically build a version that supports the cpu family of the machine built on.

 ```
-git clone --single-branch --branch rgrappolo https://github.com/sararselitsky/FastPG.git cd FastPG/Docker build.sh
+git clone --single-branch --branch rgrappolo https://github.com/sararselitsky/FastPG.git cd FastPG/Docker
+# Edit docker build tags in build.sh for your use
+build.sh --no-cache
 ```

 You can just use this with docker as above, but you can't just use a local docker container with singularity versions less than 3.0.
 You have to push the container to some docker registry before you can run it.
-With 3.0+ you can pull a local container directly by using `docker-daemon://` instead of `docker://` to get a local container
+With 3.0+ you can pull a local container directly by using `docker-daemon://` instead of `docker://` to get a local container.

+### Extending the container

+If you want to add additional things to the container, you must build your own.
+You can extend the existing container either by editing the Dockerfile or by using the existing container as the FROM to base your own docker container on.

 ## Running FastPG